Sapporo Television Broadcasting: Early stages

 In early 1957, Youzo Kurosawa (then president of the Hokkai Shimbun), Yoshjiro Kikuchi (then president of the Hokkaido Charcoal Steamship Company), and Yoshitaro Hagiwara (president of the Hokkaido Charcoal Steamship Company), considered the formation of a second private television station in Hokkaido.
 Japan's national newspapers (Yomiuri Shimbun, Asahi Shimbun, Mainichi Shimbun, and Sankei Shimbun) attempted to enter the Hokkaido market at the time by combining two major sectors, television and newspapers, with the goal of creating a private television station.

-This is unquestionably a serious danger to Hokkaido's native newspaper, the Hokkai Shimbun.
+This is unquestionably a serious danger to Hokkaido's existing newspaper, the Hokkai Shimbun.
 Hokkai Shimbun and an unnamed Hokkaido firm sought for a commercial TV broadcasting license under the name "Sapporo TV" in April 1957.
 And received their license on October of the same year.

 Founding and early years

-The company was founded on April 8, 1958.STV began its TV broadcasts on April 1 the following year airing for at least 9 hours a day.
+The company was founded on April 8, 1958.STV began its TV broadcasts on April 1 the following year airing for at least 9 and a half hours a day.
 STV started as a dual affiliated station with NNN as their primary affiliate and FNN as their secondary affiliate.
 The network also aired certain programming from Nippon Educational Television (currently TV Asahi) alongside HBC.
+Since Sapporo TV initially obtained a quasi-educational station license, the station had to follow educational quotas for a substantial proportion of its programming.
+Sapporo TV's first self-produced program is also an educational program "Television Fudoki".
+In the first year of broadcasting, Sapporo TV's corporate income entered the top ten in Hokkaido.
+In 1960, the Sapporo TV Broadcasting Hall was completed, enabling Sapporo TV to have its own TV studio.
+In the same year, the Sapporo Television Union also announced its establishment.
+In 1961, STV's turnover reached 1.27 billion yen, and the average monthly turnover exceeded 100 million yen.